 Verditek was incorporated in April 2016 and admitted to trading on AIM in August 2017.
 It is a holding company with three investments.
-The first is a 51 per cent stake in Greenflex Energy Ltd which owns Greenflex RSM, a designer and producer of photovoltaic panels in San Marino.
-The company claims to have developed some innovative technology and to own two manufacturing lines able to produce 50MWp per year.
+The first is a 51 per cent stake in Greenflex Energy Ltd which owns Greenflex RSM, a designer and producer of photovoltaic panels in Milan.
+The company claims to have developed some innovative technology and to own two manufacturing lines able to produce 20MWp per year.
 The second investment is a 23.64 per cent stake in Hawaii-based Westec Environmental Solutions, a company that makes products that absorb from air unwanted particles or alternatively gases, such as carbon dioxide.
 The third investment is in Hampshire-based BBR Filtration Ltd that makes fluidized biological products to absorb hydrogen sulfide and other smelly gases from air.

 Exchange: London AIM (VDTK)